Microsoft Azure (Public Preview)¶

 by default.

-7. Deploy the Azure application.
+6. Deploy the Azure collection module.

 Inside the root directory of the terraform-azure-collection module, run the following commands: